I’m a fashion writer and these are the best H&M Black Friday deals

 Shop winter coats, party-season dresses and more in the sale

-A staple of the British high street, H&M has been going from strength to strength of late.
-Fresh from a covetable collaboration with Glenn Martens and a star-studded London Fashion Week spring/summer 2026 show, the brand’s Black Friday 2025 sale is giving fashion fans something else to look forward to.
+H&M has long been a fixture on the British high street for years, and its fashion offering has gone from strength to strength in recent years.
+Fresh from a covetable collaboration with Glenn Martens and a star-studded London Fashion Week spring/summer 2026 show, the brand’s Black Friday 2025 sale is your chance to save on this season’s hottest buys.

-A highlight in the shopping calendar, the annual event sees retailers such as Selfridges and Liberty cutting their prices on luxury labels.
-Plus, high street favourites such as Zara and Mango sometimes offer up to 50 per cent off during Black Friday, and beloved jewellery names such as Pandora and Monica Vinader deliver tempting discounts.

-But in a sea of savings, H&M’s sale is worth bookmarking.
-Last year, we were treated to 40 per cent off selected items – which increased to 70 per cent on Cyber Monday (yes, really).
-As for 2025, the main event is set to land on Friday 28 November, concluding on Monday 1 December.

 Whether you’re in the market for a trench coat, eyeing up a dress for party season or a luxurious cashmere knit, the sale promises to deliver on every front.
-In addition to winter boots, kitten heels, woolen accessories and even ski wear, you’ll be able to shop discounts on beauty, homeware and kids clothing.
+In addition to winter boots, kitten heels, woollen accessories and even ski wear, you’ll be able to shop for discounts on beauty, homeware and kids’ clothing.

-A one-stop shop for Christmas gifting, H&M’s Black Friday sale is also your chance to shop discounts on this season’s biggest trends – think faux fur, leather, sharp tailoring and scarf silhouettes.
-The official event kicks off next week but you can already shop deals with up to 50 per cent off.
+A one-stop shop for Christmas gifting, H&M’s Black Friday sale is also your chance to shop for discounts on this winter’s biggest trends – think faux fur, leather, sharp tailoring and scarf silhouettes.
+The official event kicks off on Friday, but you can already shop deals with up to 50 per cent off.
 Here’s everything I’m adding to my H&M haul.

 Best early H&M Black Friday deals